South American dreadnought race: Brazilian decline and re-emergence

+The dates refer to when they were launched, still incomplete.

+Information compiled from Scheina, "Brazil", in Gardiner and Gray, Conway's 1906–21, 403–04.

 In the aftermath of an 1889 army-led coup d'etat, large portions of Brazil's navy took up arms against the new government in 1891 and 1893–94.
 The navy's opposition cost it dearly.
 Despite the naval expansions in Argentina and Chile and the era's rapidly advancing naval technology, (Note: By 1906, the Brazilian Navy lagged far behind its Argentine and Chilean counterparts in both quality and total tonnage.
 In terms of the latter, the Chilean Navy's ships totaled 36896 LT, Argentina's 34425 LT, and Brazil's 27661 LT.) in 1896 the navy had just forty-five percent of its authorized personnel.
 Moreover, by the end of the century its only modern armored ships were two small coast-defense vessels.
 With such dilapidated defenses, José Paranhos Jr., the Baron of Rio Branco and Foreign Minister of Brazil, opined that Brazil's only remaining protection was "the moral force and old prestige still left" from Brazil's imperial era.
 (Note: A professional diplomat and the son of the famed Viscount of Rio Branco, the Baron of Rio Branco was named as Brazil's Foreign Minister in 1902 after a distinguished career as a diplomat, and served there until his death in 1912.
 In that time, he oversaw the signing of many treaties and mediated territorial disputes between Brazil and its neighbors, and became a famous name in his own right.)

 As the twentieth century began, increasing global demand for coffee and rubber led to Brazil's coffee economy and rubber boom.
 The resulting profits gave politicians Pinheiro Machado and Rio Branco the opportunity to construct a strong navy to achieve their goal of being recognized as an international power.
 (Note: Seventy-five to eighty percent of the world's coffee supply was grown in Brazil, particularly in São Paulo, Minas Gerais, and Rio de Janeiro.)

 The National Congress of Brazil passed a large naval acquisition program on 14 December 1904, but the navy divided itself into two factions over what ships should be purchased.
 One, supported by the British armament company Armstrong Whitworth (which eventually received the order), favored a fleet centered around a small number of large warships.
 The other, supported by Rio Branco, preferred a larger navy composed of smaller warships.